kaugm/mmwm/README.md

 mmWM is lightweight. `smem` outputs USS and PSS at 368k and 409k respectively.

-#### Modern and Minimalist Approach
+#### Minimalist Approach to Basic WM Features
 Standard WM features (Can be toggled On/Off): Borders, Gaps, Panel, Follow Mouse, Multiple Desktops\
 No per-app rules.
 All windows start tiled and focused on current desktop (unless desktop is _full_)\
 Simplified, fewer, and more logical keyboard shortcuts following the pattern: {MOD4 + Single Key}\
-Single Tiling mode: Main window + secondary & tertiary on the side Tiled windows are interacted with by the keyboard\
+Single Tiling mode: Main window + secondary & tertiary on the side
-Floating windows are interacted with by the mouse

 #### Added features
-Automated desktop switching when opening a new window in a _full_ desktop\
+Automatic switch to next open desktop when opening a new window in a _full_ desktop\
-Automated focusing on previous _populated_ desktop if last window on desktop is killed\
+Automatic switch to previous _populated_ desktop if last window on desktop is killed\
 User defined maximum allowed windows per desktop\
 A _smart_ gapless mode\
 Command executed when clicking on root window / desktop